Industry Strategic Science and Technology Plans (ISPs) Platform

 Notes:

-• Volume of production of coconut in metric tons (MT)
+• Volume of production of Coconut (with husk) in metric tons

 • Value of Production at Current Prices in Million PhP